 Turn ideas into reality

 Ever had a brainwave about how student life could be improved on campus, in the local community, or even on a national level?
 Wondering where to start to make these ideas happen?
 If so, you have come to the right place.
 LBSU is a student-led organisation; you will lead and influence where we go, but you will also be guided by the ideas and opinions of our diverse student population.
-In these elected roles, you will be given unique opportunities to implement ideas and run campaigns that will make real positive changes for students.
+In these elected Officer roles, you will be given unique opportunities to implement ideas and run campaigns that will make real positive changes for students.

 From public speaking to chairing meetings, campaign planning and organizing, you will have access to a wealth of opportunities to gain experience that is not easily available elsewhere.
-The skills and experience you will gain from both full-time and part-time roles will really make you stand out from the crowd.
+The skills and experience you will gain will really make you stand out from the crowd.
 When you are seeking the next step in your graduate career, it is becoming increasingly essential for you to show that you have a good level of experience and have taken the initiative to develop your skills.

 Be at the heart of making decisions that matter

 Many of these roles mean that you will have access to the high-level committees and decision-makers within the University that decide everything from the range of food and drink available on campus to the cost of student accommodation, from exam times to investment in support services and much more.
-You will play a crucial role in ensuring that these decision-makers understand what matters to students, and that student needs and opinions are taken into account for all decisions.
+You will play a crucial role in ensuring that these decision-makers understand what matters to students, and that student needs and opinions are taken into account.
 What’s more, you won’t have to do this alone – you will be supported and assisted by Students’ Union staff and resources throughout.